muddery/muddery/OUTPUTS.md

 {"equipments": {<equipment_pos_1>: null,
                 <equipment_pos_2>: {"dbref": <dbref>, "name": <name>, "desc": <desc>}}}
 ```
-These data send to the client whenever the character's equipments change or the player login.<br>
+These are equipments that a character wears.
+Keys are positions.
+If there is an equipment on a position, the value is the equipment's `name`, `dbref` and `desc`.
+If there is no equipment, the value is `null`. <br>
-If there is no equipment on the position, the value will be set to `nil`.
-If there is an equipment, the value will be the equipment's `name`, `dbref` and `desc`.
+These data are sent to the client whenever a player logs in or a character's equipments change.

 ### inventory
 ```